naske777/cv_creator/cv_data/sections/03_experience.md

 # Experience

-## Senior Software Engineer • MX Technologies, Lehi, UT • May 2021 – Present
+## Senior Software Engineer, MX Technologies, Lehi, UT, May 2021 – Present
 Subject Matter Expert of the Data Enhancement team

 - Developed and implemented new features within the Data Platform Team to improve overall system performance and reliability.